periph/bootstrap/README.md

 go get -u -v periph.io/x/bootstrap/cmd/...
 ```

+`bootstrap` doesn't use `cgo`.

 # efe

 `efe` flashes a modified Operating System (e.g. linux) on a SDCard that will
 self-configure upon initial boot.

-- Fetches the latest OS image for the specified board, e.g. Raspbian for
+- Fetches the latest OS image for the specified board, e.g. Raspbian Lite for
   Raspberry Pi.
 - Makes a working copy, then modifies the EXT4 root partition to run
   [setup.sh](#setupsh) upon the first boot.